Hanz94/Concurrent-Programming-with-Pthreads/README.md

 All these implementation of the linked list supports Member( ), Insert( ), and Delete( ) functions of the linked list.

-timer.h -: Header file for calculating execution time. run.sh -: Shell script to run all combinations and get results.
+-timer.h -: Header file for calculating execution time.
+-run.sh -: Shell script to run all combinations and get results.

 ------------- Executing all combinations -----------------------